nychealth/EH-dataportal/content/data-stories/housing-creates-health/index.md

 </figure>
 </div>

-Without proper maintenance, these homes fail to address or develop health hazards, including:
+Homes that are not properly maintained can undermine health, including because they may have:

-- Lead and other toxins, which can cause behavioral and brain problems in children.
-Lead can also cause increased blood pressure, kidney and brain problems, infertility, and impotence in adults.
+- Lead paint hazards, which can cause behavioral and brain problems in children.
+Lead exposure can also cause increased blood pressure, kidney and brain problems, infertility and impotence in adults.

 - Pests, like cockroaches and mice, which can make food unclean and contribute to the worsening of asthma and its symptoms.

-- Lack of air conditioning, which can cause heat stress making existing health conditions worse and, in extreme cases, resulting in hospitalization and even death.

-- Lack of heat, which can cause hypothermia (a dangerously low body temperature) and worsen heart disease and other medical problems.
+- Lack of heat, which can cause a dangerously low body temperature and worsen heart disease and other medical problems.

-<a href="https://www.nyc.gov/assets/doh/downloads/pdf/survey/asthma-housing-2021.pdf">Home maintenance issues are more common in high-poverty neighborhoods and in public housing than in wealthier neighborhoods or privately-owned apartments.</a>
+<a href="https://www.nyc.gov/assets/doh/downloads/pdf/survey/asthma-housing-2021.pdf">Home maintenance issues are more common in high-poverty neighborhoods </a> and in public housing than in wealthier neighborhoods or privately-owned apartments.

 <div class="my-1 border-bottom">
 <button class="borobtn2 btn btn-sm btn-outline-secondary active" onclick="changeBoro2(1)" id="2btn1">Bronx</button>